Need help with sourcing your chosen products from a supplier directory? We have some actionable tips here to carry you through the process.

 - What spin can you put on the product?
 If you’re competing on price alone, the potential to scale is limited.

-It’s not just browsing the Internet and shopping around to get a rough idea of different prices.
+It’s not just browsing the Internet and shopping around that will give you a rough idea of different prices.
 Spend some time researching and recording the most relevant data and stacking it all in one clever spreadsheet so that you can sort and compare the different data points later on.
 Take note of the item name, price, sales volume, product images, delivery costs and general observations you make about the product.
 The more data you compile, the clearer the picture will get — it’s important to start from a position of strength.
+Product sourcing is a long game so continue your research regularly to know how the market is changing.

 A simple rule to follow in dropshipping is that profit margins lower than 100% are not worth the struggle.
 If you can’t sell a product for at least twice the price you’re buying it for, look for a different product.
 It’s difficult to anticipate the volume of sales when you’re just starting out, so aim to earn between $70 and $150 on every sale to keep the profits high.
 Some products do well with markups as high as 1000% — refer to your pricing spreadsheet to evaluate how you compare with the competition.